rakshithaprakashkumar11/EX-02-Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization/README.md

 "Summarize the following article."
 ```
 #### Summary:
-Cloud computing allows users to access computing resources such as servers, storage, and applications through the internet instead of local hardware.
-It provides scalability, flexibility, and cost efficiency by enabling on-demand resource usage.
-Cloud computing is widely adopted across industries for data storage, application hosting, and collaboration.
+Cloud computing is a computing model that enables users to access resources such as servers, storage systems, databases, networking, and software applications through the internet rather than relying on local hardware.
+This approach allows organizations to scale resources according to demand, offering flexibility and cost efficiency.
+By using cloud services, users can avoid the expense of purchasing and maintaining physical infrastructure.
+Cloud computing is widely adopted across various industries for data storage, application hosting, online collaboration, and digital transformation initiatives.
 ### 2. Few-Shot Prompting
 #### Prompt:
 ```